Rosa and Spencer Clark: Herbert Spencer Clark

-Herbert Spencer Clark (October 10, 1903–February 11, 1986) was born in Toronto, one of five children of John and Esther Clark.
+Herbert Spencer Clark was born in Toronto, one of five children of John and Esther Clark.
 The family was middle-class, father John working in the food products industry.
 During the summers, the Clarks would live on Ward's Island in a cottage.
 In 1924, Clark graduated from the University of Toronto with a degree in Applied Science and then worked as an engineer for Ontario Hydro and Taylor Electric.
 In 1931, Clark took a trip to Russia and witnessed the struggle between Communists and Nazi sympathizers.
 Clark became a speaker, talking about the experience.
 He became involved in the Robert Owen Foundation to promote social justice and the co-operative movement.
 It was through the movement that Clark met Rosa Hewetson.

 Clark was involved in many civic organizations and institutions.
 He was a member of the President's Committee of the University of Toronto, a life member of the Art Gallery of Ontario, the Royal Ontario Museum, the Ontario Historical Society, the York Pioneers, the Architectural Conservancy of Ontario, the Metropolitan Toronto Board of Trade, the Granite Club, the Arts and Letters Club, the Museum of Modern Art, the Ontario Institute of Painters, the Student Christian Movement, the International Society of Christian Endeavour and the Robert Owen Foundation.
-Clark was made an honourary member of the Royal Architectural Institute of Canada in 1979 and the International Association of Architects in 1980.
-He was awarded Scarborough's Award of Merit in 1978, the Order of Canada in 1983, a Toronto Historical Board Special Award in 1984 and a Gold Medal, Royal Canadian Academy of Arts Medal and Doctor of Laws in 1985 from the University of Waterloo.
+Clark was made an honorary member of the Royal Architectural Institute of Canada in 1979 and the International Association of Architects in 1980.
+He was awarded Scarborough's Award of Merit in 1978, the Order of Canada in 1983, a Toronto Historical Board Special Award in 1984 and a gold medal, Royal Canadian Academy of Arts Medal and Doctor of Laws in 1985 from the University of Waterloo.

 Spencer Clark died on February 11, 1986, at 82 years of age.
-His funeral was held at Yorkminster Park Baptist Church and was buried at Mount Pleasant Cemetary.
+His funeral was held at Yorkminster Park Baptist Church and was buried at Mount Pleasant Cemetery.
 His pallbearers included the Hon.
 John Black Aird, the Hon.
 Margaret Birch, A. J. Casson, former Ontario Premier Bill Davis, Scarborough Mayor Gus Harris, the Hon.
 Pauline Mills McGibbon, the Rt.
 Hon.
 D. Roland Michener, Kenneth Thomson and others.